Menu

 • Key roles: compliance, accounting, private banking, fund administration, AML

-• Most employers want UK/EU finance qualifications (ACCA, ACA, CFA, ICA)
+• Most employers want UK or EU finance qualifications (ACCA, ACA, CFA, ICA)

-• Gibraltar's FSC regulates the sector and is actively expanding oversight
+• The GFSC regulates the sector and is actively expanding its oversight perimeter

 What Finance Jobs Exist in Gibraltar?

-The sector spans several sub-industries.
-Private banking and wealth management sit at the top end, serving Gibraltar's large Category 2 resident population (high-net-worth individuals who relocate here for tax reasons).
-Below that, you've got fund administration, accountancy practices, insurance, and a fast-growing fintech and crypto compliance layer.
+Gibraltar's finance sector spans several sub-industries.
+Private banking and wealth management sit at the top end, serving the territory's Category 2 resident population, which consists of high-net-worth individuals who relocate here for tax reasons.
+Below that, you find fund administration, accountancy practices, insurance, pensions and a growing fintech and digital assets compliance layer.

 The most in-demand roles right now:

-• Fund Administrator - Gibraltar has dozens of licensed funds
+• Fund Administrator - Gibraltar hosts dozens of GFSC-licensed funds

-• Accountant (qualified) - ACCA/ACA holders in constant demand
+• Accountant (qualified) - ACCA and ACA holders are in constant demand

-• Private Banking Associate - serving HNW clients
+• Private Banking Associate - serving high-net-worth and ultra-high-net-worth clients

-• AML Analyst - Gibraltar's FSC has tightened requirements significantly
+• AML Analyst - the GFSC has tightened requirements significantly in recent years

-• Tax Advisor - complex cross-border work due to Gibraltar's unique status
+• Tax Advisor - complex cross-border work given Gibraltar's unique fiscal position

 Finance Salaries in Gibraltar 2026